-I can’t cover Yorba Regional Park in Anaheim in just one post, so look for more to come.
-In the meantime, consult the official OCParks.com page for Yorba Park.
+Yorba Regional Park in Anaheim is massive, just like most OC regional parks.
+Consult the official OCParks.com page for Yorba Park for up-to-date details on every part of the park.
 I was completely surprised to learn this park is in Anaheim.
 It felt like I was in Yorba Linda.

 PLAY AREAS NEAR PARKING LOT 3